-- What is biometric data?
+What is criminal offence data?

-- What is health data?
+- What is ‘criminal offence data’?

-- What does the GDPR say?
+- What does the UK GDPR say?

 - What is the combined effect of these rules?